cgruver/che-quarkus-demo/README.md

-## Work In Progress.
-Demo coming soon...

-Demo for Quarkus Dev Mode in Eclipse Che
+# Demo for Quarkus Dev Mode in OpenShift Dev Spaces / Eclipse Che

+## Prerequisite

+You will need access to an OpenShift cluster with the Dev Spaces or Eclipse Che operator installed.

+You can run this on your local workstation by using OpenShift Local.
+It will be a bit sluggish because you're running a LOT of infrastructure on a single node, but it does work.

+Follow these instructions to set up OpenShift Local: __[Install OpenShift Local and OpenShift Dev Spaces](./InstallCRC.md)__

    ```bash
    cat << EOF | oc apply -f -